Gauge invariance, correlated fermions, and photon mass in 2+1 dimensions: Definition of the model

 with $[A_s(\vx),E_{s'}(\vy)]=\ii\delta_{s,s'}\delta^2(\vx-\vy)$, etc., $e_0$ the bare charge, $\xxa\cdots\xxe$ boson normal ordering, and $\nna\cdots\nne$ a gauge-invariant generalization of fermion normal ordering (see below).
 The Gauss law operators generating gauge transformations $A_s\to A_s + \partial_s\chi$, etc., are

-and the physical states are those annihilated by $G[\chi]$, for arbitrary real-valued functions $\chi(\vx)$.
-Note that, except for the normal-ordering procedures, the Hamiltonian in \eqref{Gauged Mattis Hamiltonian} is obtained from the Mattis Hamiltonian by standard minimal coupling:\ introduce the action corresponding to the Mattis Hamiltonian in \eqref{Mattis Hamiltonian}; couple to Abelian gauge fields using the substitution $-\ii\partial_\mu \to -\ii\partial_\mu + \eB A_\mu$; add the Maxwell term $c^2F_{\mu\nu}F^{\mu\nu}/4$; perform the usual Dirac procedure for systems with constraints \cite{Sundermeyer} to obtain the formal Hamiltonian (i.e.\ without normal ordering) and the formal Gauss law constraint.
-We note in passing that the gauge field operators are well-defined without UV regularization (details will be spelled out elsewhere).
+and the physical states are those annihilated by $G[\chi]$, for arbitrary real-valued and differentiable functions $\chi(\vx)$.
+Note that, except for the normal-ordering procedures, the Hamiltonian in \eqref{Gauged Mattis Hamiltonian} is obtained from the Mattis Hamiltonian by standard minimal coupling; see Appendix~\ref{App_formal} for details.
+We note in passing that the gauge field operators are well-defined without UV regularization in addition to normal ordering (details will be spelled out elsewhere).

 As already indicated, fermion normal ordering plays a key role for our model.
 Indeed, formulating a sensible quantization of the classical theory is non-trivial, even in the absence of gauge fields: In order for the Hamiltonian to be bounded from below (have a ground state), we need to normal-order all fermion bilinears with respect to the Dirac vacuum in which all negative energy states are occupied.
 An important consequence of normal-ordering is that the fermion densities $J_{r,s} \equiv \, :\!\psi^\dag_{r,s}\psi^{\phantom\dag}_{r,s}\!:$ obey the anomalous commutator relations \cite{Schw1}